MagnusVV/the-Magnus-in-the-room/README.md

 # Installation

 All six php-files used are placed in the root folder.
-Images used are in the "images" folder and its three subfolder.
+Images used are in the "images" folder and its three subfolders.

 # Code Review